-Nowadays Egyptian Extra Fine & Extra Long Staple Cotton, the finest in the world, including Cotton varieties like Giza 45, Giza 87 and Giza 93, represents less than one percent of the total local production, which is absolutely a delicate art rich in tradition.
+Nowadays Egyptian Extra Fine & Extra Long Staple Cotton, the finest in the world, including Cotton varieties like Giza 45, Giza 87 and Giza 93, represents less than one percent of the total local production, being absolutely a state-of-the-art product, extremely rich in tradition.

 It is carefully picked by hand in 3-4 separate phases which ensure that only the bolls with a proper degree of maturity are chosen.
 Moreover the meticulous cultivation and the manual harvesting, guarantee that the fibers have endured very little stress and are still intact, and allow to avoid the use of defoliants and chemical products, which are normally associated with mechanical harvesting.

-The seeds of this category of Cotton are only planted in a very small area to the east of the Nile delta.
+The seeds of this category of Cotton are only planted in a very small area to the north-east of the Nile delta.

 The reason is the perfect relative humidity combined with the unique fertility of the land.